Changissnz/nu_merchant_principal/README.md

-proves to be correct from the judgment of those that have been transmitted the thought from others before passing through some pertaining events that was the future, then there is belief by the participants transferred to the credibility of the thought, a possibly eventual idiom.
+proves to be correct from the judgment of those that have been transmitted the thought from others before passing through some pertaining events that was the future, then there is the confidence of belief by the participants transferred to the credibility of the thought, a possibly eventual idiom.